-And related to this is the peculiar statement, “he shall do what his fathers have not done, nor his forefathers.”
-That was applied earlier to the unique way in which the Antichrist will “disperse the riches”, how he cunningly manipulates wealth to his advantage, which seems to be a peculiar feature of modern times – the powerful and flexible financial system that enables power-brokers to force a nation to bend to their will, and in this case enables the Antichrist to make his “peaceable” entry into the “province” spoken of here.
+And related to the “modern world” theme is the peculiar statement, “he shall do what his fathers have not done, nor his forefathers.”
+This applied to the unique way in which the “king of the north” will “disperse the riches”, how he cunningly manipulates wealth to his advantage, which seems to be a peculiar feature of modern times – the powerful and flexible financial system that enables power-brokers to force a nation to bend to their will, and in this case enables the Antichrist to make his “peaceable” entry into the “province” spoken of here.
 Without trying to overthrow the rich and powerful (but just weaken them), he succeeds in conquering the nation.

 So it is these peculiar strategies of conquest – entering peaceably by dispersing the wealth and devising devices – that are the reason for the angel’s statement that “he shall do what his fathers have not done, nor his forefathers.”
 They differ so much from the warfare tactics of the past, and the most logical reason is because the events described here are not happening in the past, but in the Modern Age.